honghaco/docx2md/README.md

   - [x] Remove the converted `docx` file.
 - [x] Exits the loop.

-You have to delete the empty media folder manually (if any).
+Unfortunately, you have to delete the empty media folder manually (if any).

 That it.